holoviz/holoviz/doc/installation.rst

 Step 6: Test that everything is working
 ---------------------------------------

-You can see if everything has installed correctly by selecting the ``00_Welcome.ipynb`` notebook and doing "Cell/Run All" in the menus.
+You can see if everything has installed correctly by selecting the ``0 - Setup`` notebook from the index and doing "Cell/Run All" in the menus.
 There may be warnings on some platforms, but you'll know it is working if you see the orange HoloViews logo after it runs ``hv.extension()``.

 Step 7: Run the tutorials
 -------------------------